 Bwindi Impenetrable Forest Hiking Trails for the Adventure Enthusiast

-Some of these trails in the Forest have been used by local people for hundreds of years, others for thousands such as the First People of the Forest – The Batwa Pygmy People who left a low ecological footprint behind them.
+Local people have used some of these trails in the Forest for hundreds of years, others for thousands such as the First People of the Forest – The Batwa Pygmy People who left a low ecological footprint behind them.

 Besides Mountain Gorillas, Bwindi Impenetrable Forest is also home to 120 species of mammals including Primates such as the Mountain Gorillas, Chimpanzees, Black and White Colobus, Red-Tailed Guenon,Vervet Monkeys, L’Hoest’s Guenon, Baboons, Nocturnal Prosimians, Forest Elephants (hairier, smaller, smaller tusks, 1 extra toe on each foot), small antelopes such as Duikers, Bush pigs, Giant Forest Hogs, Several small species of Cats,(Chimpanzees are not tracked in this park)